 "I'm sorry I didn't appreciate your homemade soups, Mom,” I think to myself.
 “I’m grateful and I thank you.
 You deserve a Michelin star.”

-We would like to thank our friends at Leisure Travel Vans for sponsoring this story.
-Their generosity supports us in being able to bring these stories as gifts back to you.
-We realize that travelling this way, driving from place to place, brings new depth and dimension to one’s life.
+We realize that traveling this way, driving from place to place, brings new depth and dimension to one’s life.
 You begin to see the world in a new way.
 You evolve, and you become fuller.
 And mostly you realize that we're all in this together, figuring it out, taking in each new day, meeting a new friend, bringing a little more kindness into the world.

 I came here to eat pizza, but I found a truly tranquil place inside my mind, a space I've worked hard to get to.
 During my 10-day road trip, it was revealed to me as a grateful mindfulness in which you learn to embrace the moment.
 I truly believe this is the real meaning of life.